jeffhussmann/knock-knock/docs/visualization.md

 ![](no_donor_example.png)

 Exploring the distribution of amplicon lengths produced by this strategy reveals three major peaks consisting of exicsion between the first and second, second and third, or first and third cut sites.
-Tails of slightly shorter outcomes off of each peak consist of outcomes in which an excisions between two cuts is accompanied by a deletion at the remaining cut.
+Tails of slightly shorter outcomes beneath each peak consist of outcomes in which an excisions between two cuts is accompanied by a deletion at the remaining cut.

 ![](browser_no_donor_demo.gif)